-- dismantling of quantitative restrictions on imports and exports - oriented regime with phased reduction and simplification of tariffs, and - Dremoval of licensing procedures for imports.
+- dismantling of quantitative restrictions on imports and exports - I focusing on a more outward oriented regime with phased reduction and simplification of tariffs, and - removal of licensing procedures for imports.

 A number of export incentives were continued and new ones were initiated for boosting exports.
 Export duties were removed to increase the competitive position of Indian goods in the international markets.
 In 1991, India still had a fixed exchange rate system, under which the rupee was pegged to the value of a basket of currencies of major trading partners.